Byline Festival with Frontline Club 2019

 What began as a project about Turkish soap operas for award-winning photographer Guy Martin soon turned into a photographic exploration of the fault lines of truth, power and politics in Turkey.
 Chaired by journalist Jo Glanville.

-FILM: On the President’s Orders – Saturday 24 August, 6pm
+FILM: Under the Wire – Saturday 26 August, 3pm

 Sean Murray‘s powerful film tells the story of how members of the RUC and UDR (a British Army Regiment) were involved in the murder of 120 innocent civilians in the targeted terrorising of the most vulnerable members of society during “the Troubles” conflict in Northern Ireland.